aman-ka/blog-summary/blog-summary-backend/README.md

 ```
   The following features can be added with the existing code :-
     - [/] User association with articles
-    - [/] Articles can be retrived with article code (you can see it in response of /article api)
+    - [/] Articles can be retrieved with article code (you can see it in response of /article api)
     - [/] etc

   As features mentioned above is out of the scope of task sheet.Hence, not implemented.